-From October 2012 through June 30, 2013, the Company's subsidiaries filed patent infringement lawsuits against the subsidiaries of ZTE Corporation in the United Kingdom, France, Germany, and Australia.
-In most jurisdictions, an unsuccessful plaintiff may be required to pay a portion of the other party's legal fees.
+From October 2012 through October 7, 2013, the Company's subsidiaries filed patent infringement lawsuits against the subsidiaries of ZTE Corporation in the United Kingdom, France, Germany and Australia and against ASUSTeK Computer, Inc. and ASUS Computer GmbH in Germany.

+In such jurisdictions, an unsuccessful plaintiff may be required to pay a portion of the other party's legal fees.
 Pursuant to negotiation with ZTE's United Kingdom subsidiary, the Company placed two guarantees, in November 2012 and May 2013, to ensure payment should a liability by Vringo Infrastructure arise as a result of the two cases it filed.
 Defendants estimated the total possible liability to be no more than \$2,900 for each case.